siqinli/GestureRecognition-PyTorch/README.md

-# Gesture Controlled Drone
+# Gesture Action Recognition
-CNN + LSTM action recognition network
-Fine-tune the pretrained CNN models (AlexNet, VGG, ResNet) followed by LSTM
+Fine-tune the pretrained CNN models (AlexNet, VGG, ResNet) followed by LSTM.
+This network is applied on gesture controlled drone.

 ### Training: